What is the SAC?

-Dr David Unwin (Vice-President of the SAC)
+Dr David Unwin (Chair of SAC)

 Dr David Unwin FRCGP works at the Norwood NHS Surgery in Southport near Liverpool, UK where he has cared for the same population since 1986 as a family doctor.
 To date 93/188 of his patients with T2 diabetes have achieved drug-free remission.
 This gives a remission rate of 49% at 30 months duration of a lower carb diet, one of the best results for any clinic in the world.